The Best Caribbean Cruise Destinations for Your Next Vacation

 Great for: Coral sand beaches, shopping, diving

-If you've only got six hours: Dive or snorkel the coral reef within a couple miles of the shoreline.
+If you've only got six hours: Dive or snorkel along the coral reef, within a couple miles of the shoreline.
 The island isn't as popular as ones close to the US, so the reefs are more pristine and full of colorful marine life.

 Barbados is the easternmost island in the Caribbean (technically in the Atlantic), so the waves and breaks on its eastern coast make for some of the most impressively rugged coastline in the islands.
 A 4x4 tour out here is definitely worth your time, though a stroll through the historic British colonial capital of Bridgetown is a whole different kind of impressive.
-If you want to get in the water, in addition to the coral reef there are more than 200 sunken shipwrecks near the island.
+If you want to get in the water, there are a number of shipwrecks near the island, in addition to that pristine coral reef.

-If you've only got six hours: Speed down the exhilarating 500ft-high zip line.
+If you've only got six hours: Speed down the exhilarating 500-foot-high Dragon's Breath zip line.
 It takes you out over the water and is the longest zip line in the world.

 If you've only got six hours: You might not have enough time for a full two-tank dive, but try and at least get in the water at the Bonaire National Marine Park.
-It's the best-preserved coral reef in the Caribbean.
+Its miles of accessible, protected coral reef have given the small island a reputation of the diving capital of the world.

 Bonaire is the go-to destination for divers seeking the best the waters of the Caribbean have to offer.
 But an afternoon here isn't limited to those with PADI certifications.
-Don't get us wrong, if you've got a card you absolutely must hit the marine park -- but even snorkeling around Klein Bonaire is better than the diving almost anywhere in the US.
-If you're more for staying on land, a hike through Washington Slagbaai National Park takes you through a spectacular desert with 203 different species of birds.
-Your kids, if you've got 'em, will go bonkers feeding and petting the donkeys at the Donkey Sanctuary, or taking in the colors at the Bonaire Butterfly Garden.
+Don't get us wrong, if you've got a card you absolutely must hit the marine park—but even snorkeling around Klein Bonaire is better than the diving almost anywhere in the US.
+If you prefer to find your adventure on dry land, a hike through Washington Slagbaai National Park will take you through a spectacular desert with more than 200 different species of birds.
+Animal lovers will also love boat or kayak tours at Bonaire's Wild Bird Rehab, befriending the donkeys at the Donkey Sanctuary, or taking in the colors at the Bonaire Butterfly Farm.

 If you've only got six hours: Take the hour-long trip into Panama City.
 It's a steel-and-glass marvel, and the most modern city in Latin America.

 Yes, the Panama Canal and Miraflores locks are the obvious draw here, and a cruise stop is the easiest and least congested way to see them both.
-But at the relatively new Colon 2000 port, you'll be docking so close to the canal, seeing them won't take up much of your time.
-There's not a ton of shopping to be done here, unless you're looking to import electronics from the world's biggest duty-free zone, so take a ride to Panama City, just over an hour away.
+But at the Colon 2000 port, you'll be docking so close to the canal that seeing them won't take up much of your time.
+When you're done checking out the canal, take a ride to Panama City, just over an hour away.
 It's the only foreign metropolis you can visit on a Caribbean cruise, and gives you a chance to see how this country has exploded economically since regaining control of the canal.

 If you've only got six hours: Dive or snorkel the second-largest coral reef in the world.

-Though it's not nearly as sleepy as it might have been a decade ago, Roatan is still one of the most pleasantly serene ports you'll find on a cruise.
+Though it's not nearly as sleepy as it might have been a decade ago, Roatán is still one of the most pleasantly serene ports you'll find on a cruise.
 The largest of Honduras' Bay Islands, it's the launching point for excursions to see the marine life off the second-largest coral reef in the world.
 Even if you're not into diving, the nature here is still spectacular.
-Kayak through mangroves without any noise or commotion, or zip-line above the jungle at Gumbalimba Park.
-And while the beaches are pretty, it's better to go if you're the only ship in port.
+Kayak through mangroves, zip-line above the jungle, or tip-toe across a 237-foot-long suspension bridge while observing the island's considerable array of wildlife at Gumbalimba Park.
+And while the beaches are pretty, you might want to skip them unless you're the only ship in port.

 George Town, Grand Cayman

-Great for: Dining, shopping, wreck dives, swimming with stingrays
+Great for: Dining, shipwreck dives, swimming with stingrays

 If you've only got six hours: Take a short boat ride to Stingray City, a sandbar where you'll literally be surrounded by rays.
 Afterwards, enjoy a drink at Rum Point.

-For those who want to experience the Caribbean but aren't quite ready to dive head-first into the island culture, Grand Cayman is an absolute paradise.
-The food here is unmatched, with restaurants from the likes of Eric Ripert, plus an annual culinary cookout that draws A-list food celebs from the world over.
-Grand Cayman is also home to the Kittiwake, one of the coolest wrecks in the Western Hemisphere.
-And the shopping at Camana Bay is, like the restaurants, as good as you'll find anywhere in the States.
+It's hard to go wrong with the absolute paradise that is Grand Cayman.
+The food scene here is unmatched, with seafood restaurants from the likes of Eric Ripert, plus an annual culinary cookout that draws A-list food celebs from the world over.
+In terms of water activities, you can swim with the rays at Stingray City, or take a dive to explore the Kittiwake, one of the coolest shipwrecks in the Western Hemisphere.